 What is Restating a Trust?

 A restatement of trust is a modification to an existing trust.
 You can change almost everything about the trust, even naming different trustees and different beneficiaries, as long as the trust keeps the same name.
 A trust restatement is different from a trust amendment.
 Amendments are just for minor changes.
 If you have already filed several amendments and want to file more, restating a trust is the simplest way to do it.
+Restating your trust will update your trust to meet any new legal requirements under the law and make sure your documents are current.

-Why File a Restatement of Trust?
+Why Prepare a Restatement of Trust?

 The most common reasons for restating a trust are to change successor trustees (the person who will be in charge of paying out money from the trust after you die) and to add beneficiaries (people who will receive money from the trust).
 Imagine that Mr. X set up a trust decades ago; he named his wife as a successor trustee.
 His wife dies, so Mr. X files a restatement of trust naming his son as the new successor trustee.
 Likewise, Mr. X created the trust before his youngest daughter was born; he wants to add her as a beneficiary, as well as his eight grandchildren.
 These major changes require a restatement of trust.